Posted by: Cailyn | November 6, 2009

 Coconut Crunch

 Add dried, shredded coconut (unsweetened of course!) to the butter/oil mix.
 I like to add a lot of shredded coconut for a serious crunch.
-Once the bites set, the coconut adds a nice crunch, almost like a Nestle Crunch bar, as well as adding some fiber and more coconut taste.
+Once the bites set, the coconut adds a nice crunch, almost like a Nestle Crunch bar, as well as adding more coconut taste.
 You can usually get shredded coconut in the bulk section of natural markets for cheaper.

 Harvest Spice